BioDynaMo/biodynamo/doc/user_guide/docs/jean_tuto.md

   struct GrowthModule : public BaseBiologyModule {
   GrowthModule() : BaseBiologyModule(gAllEventIds) {}

+    /// Empty default event constructor, because GrowthModule does not have state. template <typename TEvent, typename TBm>
+    GrowthModule(const TEvent& event, TBm* other, uint64_t new_oid = 0)
+      : BaseBiologyModule(event, other, new_oid) {}

     template <typename T>
       void Run(T* cell) {
         // code to be executed each at simulation step